 Feature layer views

 If you have publishing privileges and need a different view of your hosted feature layer beyond changing its style and presentation—for example, you want to apply different editing capabilities or share the data with different groups—you can create a hosted feature layer view from your hosted feature layer.
-A hosted feature layer view is similar to a copy of a layer but is more powerful because it allows you to control more than just how the layer is displayed.
-For example, you might create a hosted feature layer view when you need to support different editing capabilities for different groups of people.
-Many organizations need to share data with the entire organization and simultaneously allow members within a specific group keep that data up to date.
+A hosted feature layer view is similar to a copy of a layer but is more powerful because it allows you to control more than how the layer is displayed.
+For example, you can create a hosted feature layer view when you need to support different editing capabilities for different groups of people.
+Many organizations need to share data with the entire organization and simultaneously allow members in a specific group keep that data up to date.
 Hosted feature layer views provide a direct way to do this.
 When you publish your hosted feature layer, you can share it with a group or groups whose members need to edit the layer.
 Then, for the rest of the organization, you can create a hosted feature layer view that references the original hosted feature layer but with editing disabled.
 Because the two layers share the same data, as group members edit the original hosted feature layer, the rest of the organization sees those changes immediately.

 See Publish hosted WFS layers for more information.